Metalingo/Scrum/.github/ISSUE_TEMPLATE/scrum.md

 ---

-1. What did I accomplish yesterday?
+# Daily Scrum

+Please answer the follwing three questions as a comment.
+One sentence is enough.

-2. What I am working on today?
+### 1. What are you working on today?
+-

+### 2. What did you complete yesterday?
+-

-3. Are there any blockers?
+### 3. Need any help?
+Any blockers?
+-